joseph-bautista/serino/README.md

 # Serino
-A take home exam for Serino Application
+A technical exam for Serino Application

 Steps in running the app: